Definition of a Rural Church

 Next time we’ll consider the different types of rural churches and the challenges they face.

-(Note: This is part one of the series Planting in a Village Context.
-View the rest of the series here)
+(Note: This is part one of the series Planting in a Village Context. https://www.theruralproject.org/blog/planting-in-a-village-context)

 Want to be kept up to date with new posts and other events with The Rural Project?